-The opportunity to attend college is an important objective for students and an added value for society.
-While beginning college is usually a positive development in students' lives, the transition to college does not come without challenges and many students fail to complete their program of study (Boyraz et al., 2013).
-This review of literature explored the magnitude and impact of students not completing college and problems and issues associated with completing college.
+The opportunity to attend college is an important milestone for students and an added value for society.
+Though beginning college is often a positive development in students' lives, the transition to college does not come without its own challenges and many students fail to complete the course (Boyraz et al., 2013).
+This part of the literature review explored the magnitude and impact of students not completing college and problems and issues associated with completing college.